 Prenatal testing is available when familial variants have been previously identified or there is clinical suspicion for the disease.
 Please contact us prior to sending a prenatal sample.

-For prenatal testing requests and requests for testing on cord blood, NSO requires that MCC studies be completed.
+For prenatal testing requests and requests for testing on umbilical cord blood, NSO requires that MCC studies be completed.
 This is now available at NSO and can be requested by selecting MCC studies on the molecular requisition accompanying the maternal sample.
 If MCC studies are arranged externally, they must be done on the specimen that is being shipped to us for analysis (for example, if we are receiving DNA extracted from cultured amniocytes, then MCC studies performed on direct amniotic fluid would not be acceptable) and a copy of the report must accompany the specimen.

 We require extracted DNA for prenatal requests.
 We do not accept direct amniotic fluid, chorionic villus samples, or uncultured/cultured cells.
 Please make sure that a back-up culture is set up in case another sample is needed to complete the testing.